 For example, here we have lesson 1 for kindergarten.
 The lesson plan and cards for small groups are in the first sleeve.

 When you turn the page, the printable practice for lesson one is ready to go and lesson 2 follows.

 Taking a look at day 2, we see that students are building and comparing towers in order to begin using that descriptive language for measurement.

 We are sure to use vocabulary for measurement, taller, shorter, heavier, lighter, longer, shorter etc. Lessons help students to identify objects in this way.

-By day 5 we are ready to measure with our own non-standard units to find length.
+By day 5 we are ready to measure with our own non-standard units to find the length.

-The standard in kindergarten for measureable attributes includes weight.
+The standard in kindergarten for measurable attributes includes weight.
 This can be a fun lesson!